 Italian Meringue Buttercream Frosting is made from sugar, egg whites, and butter.
 Unlike American buttercream, it’s light, fluffy, and never cloying.
 This step-by-step tutorial includes options for vanilla, chocolate or strawberry buttercream, as well as suggestions for additional flavors.
 It may appear a bit daunting at first if you’ve only prepared American buttercreams, which are made from butter and confectioners’ sugar.
 However, if you can push yourself through those nerves and give this a try, you will never go back.
 Once you know this basic buttercream frosting recipe, the possible flavor combinations are endless!

-I’ve shared many recipes over the years that highlight meringue buttercream frosting, such as my chocolate espresso layer cake and peach bourbon cupcakes.
+I’ve shared many recipes over the years that highlight meringue buttercream frosting, such as my chocolate espresso layer cake, vanilla cupcakes, and chocolate peanut butter cake.
 However, since the process can be a bit involved, I figured it was time to create a step-by-step tutorial demonstrating exactly how you make it.

 American buttercreams consist solely of butter and sugar, so they’re often rich, heavy, and overly sweet.
 Since meringue buttercreams also contain egg whites, the result is much lighter and less cloying.